microspectrometer/dev-kit-2020/hardware/README.md

         └── vis-spi-out-xyrs-bom.csv
 ```

-## Use the CAD files
+## CAD files

-### Spectrometer chip package
+### Spectrometer chip package CAD files and documentation

-This respository does **not** contain design and manufacturing
-files for the internal design of the spectrometer chip itself.
 This documentation is intended for PCB layout and opto-mechanical
 alignment.

+*Chromation does not provide design and manufacturing files for
+the internal design of the spectrometer chip itself.*

+#### Chip package render

+The chip package should look like this after importing into 3D
+CAD software:

+![CUVV-45-1-1-1-SMT
+render](design/CUVV-45-1-1-1-SMT/render/CUVV-45-1-1-1-SMT.png)

+#### 3D CAD files

 ```
 hardware